zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 \eta_{lift} = \frac{{mgv}_{lift}}{P_{in}}
 ```

 where $`v_{lift}`$ is the vertical velocity (zero in hover).
 For stationkeeping, a high $`\eta_{lift}`$ ensures minimal energy draw over extended durations.
-Early estimates, based on micro-watt prototypes, suggest $`\eta lift\backslash eta\_\{\backslash rm\ lift\}\ \eta lift`$​ could exceed unity by several orders of magnitude compared to conventional electromagnetic lifters, owing to the direct tapping of vacuum energy.
+Early estimates, based on micro-watt prototypes, suggest $`\eta lift\backslash eta\_\{\backslash rm\ lift\}\ \eta lift`$ could exceed unity by several orders of magnitude compared to conventional electromagnetic lifters, owing to the direct tapping of vacuum energy.

 By sustaining and modulating α-gradients, Aetherion devices achieve stable levitation and precise stationkeeping without moving parts or propellant, marking a radical departure from traditional lift technologies.

 **4 Discrete Temporal Hopping**

-Building on the continuous‐thrust mechanism, **discrete temporal hopping** uses rapid, controlled reconfiguration of the $`\alpha`$-landscape to relocate a payload in space without sustained acceleration.
+Building on the continuous‐thrust mechanism, **discrete temporal hopping** uses rapid, controlled reconfiguration of the $`\alpha`$ landscape to relocate a payload in space without sustained acceleration.
 By pulsing the temporal‐scaling gradient, one creates short-lived “push” events that can move an object from one stable station to another, akin to a stepwise hop.

 **4.1 Conceptual Jump Protocol**